osuosl/ganeti_webmgr/docs/source/dev/test_cluster.rst

 Once you have ``node1`` running, you can add it to |gwm| by using the `add cluster` button on the cluster page.

-The hostname field should be filled in with will be the IP Address for the given node, which can be found in the Vagrantfile.
+The hostname field should be filled in with the IP Address for the given node, which can be found in the Vagrantfile.
 The *username* and *password* are both **vagrant**, which will let you communicate with the cluster.